If I could tell the world just one thing

 A while back I started a log, tracking my own mood and outlook on life and again found that the world was simply a much more optimistic place when I practiced gratitude on a regular basis.
 I’m using the word practice intentionally because it is like every other muscle in your body you need to train.
 The trick is to not just rattle of the lists of things you are grateful for but to rather take a minute to truly consider why.
 Physically feel that emotion around your heart area and imagine to vibrate this feeling out to the world.
 It will undoubtedly effect every cell in your body.

 I recommend finding a few minutes daily (I do it first thing in the morning before I even get out of bed).
 Having a set time creates a routine so you don’t forget about it (although I do have a reminder on my nightstand).
 Don’t wait until you get sick.
 Being grateful will enhance your everyday life, making you a healthier and happier person, I have no doubt about that.

 Would it be helpful for one of our JOYVIAL executive health coaches to support you when you moving towards your vision of your healthiest, most JOYful life?
 We’d love to guide you every step of the way in this process and along your journey to reaching that vision.
-Give us a call at 1-866-JOYVIAL or schedule your free discovery session.
-Remember that you can also follow us on social media Facebook, Instagram, LinkedIn and Twitter for your daily dose of health and JOY.
+Click the 'Contact' button in the top right corner or simply send us an email to firstname.lastname@example.org to schedule your free discovery session.